 If you’ve already finished exploring the Westland show, consider following it up with the MSU Arts and Crafts Holiday Show in East Lansing.
 No matter what it is you've got in mind, chances are it will be somewhere in here.
 With furniture, candles, aromatherapy items and more on hand, you'll find your handicraft of choice right here.
 Throw in free admission and that makes for a show worth stopping in and at least having a look around.

-Pentwater hosts its annual Fine Arts and Crafts Fair, boasting some of the finest crafts in the area.
+Pentwater hosts its annual Juried Arts and Crafts Fair, boasting some of the finest crafts in the area.
 It's widely regarded as one of the best events Pentwater hosts, and features a variety of exhibitors all within a pleasant small town setting.

 Home to over 100 independent crafters, the Detroit Urban Craft Fair may not be anything you expected, but for crafters, there will be no shortage of exciting things to see here.
 Home to a constantly-shifting slate of attendees, with new exhibitors intermingling freely with old favorites in just about every field from textiles to pottery and beyond.
 If it can be made by hand, it probably will be at the Detroit Urban Craft Fair!